Steph Curry’s Rise to Stardom And Nike’s $14 Billion Mistake

 At the time of Steph Curry’s negotiations with Nike, Curry wasn’t the prototypical NBA star.
 He was a skinny kid who shot threes.
 He wasn’t ripped or aggressive.
 Wasn’t prone to high-flying dunks that brought the stadium to its feet.
 If you asked anyone on the street who’d they rather see play, LeBron or Curry, the answer would be nearly unanimous.
 LeBron all the way.

 Steph Curry was just Steph Curry.
 Kind of goofy, in a league of his own, playing basketball a different way.
 He was just a kid from Davidson lingering beyond the three-point arc chomping on his mouthguard.
 He was the one shimming in celebration from beyond the arc while other players roared and beat their chests following an athletic dunk.

 Nike Not Convinced

-But despite the record breaking season and upward trajectory Curry was on, Nike wasn’t enthralled with him.
+But despite the record-breaking season and upward trajectory Curry was on, Nike wasn’t enthralled with him.
 They had their signature athletes in LeBron James, Kobe Bryant, and Kevin Durant.
 Those were the athletes that attracted millions of fans, that filled up arenas, and sold thousands of shoes every year.
 Those were the athletes who meant everything to the brand.

 These were the players who repped the Swoosh and everyone knew it.
 These were the players whose signature shoes could be spotted on basketball courts across America.
-And once a brand has their athletes like that, it makes it harder and harder to become a sponsored athlete.
+And once a brand has its athletes like that, it makes it harder and harder to become a sponsored athlete.
 You have to be that much better, that much more marketable.